 Before the rhodesian ridgebacks I’ve had german shepards.
 As a child I didn’t have a dog of my own, but both my aunt and grandfather had dachshunds.
 I was more or less grown in the middle of them, among our neighbor’s dogs.
 In the early 80’s I was training agility with my neighbor’s salukis, years before I even had heard about the agility as a sport!

-If you are considering to get a rhodesian ridgeback in your family, don’t hesitate to contact us.
-Our door is always open for people interested in the breed.
-We also recommend that you visit a few other kennels, dog owners, shows or perhaps lure coursing trials to meet different dogs and to see them in the action!
+If you are considering to get a rhodesian ridgeback in your family, don’t hesitate to contact me.
+My door is always open for people interested in the breed.
+I also recommend that you visit a few other kennels, dog owners, shows or perhaps lure coursing trials to meet different dogs and to see them in the action!
 Information about the breed, breeders and events you can find from the website of The Ridgeback Club of Finland.
-You might also want to read the Breeding Strategy JTO, which provides for example knowledge of the breed’s health status.
+You might also want to read the Breeding Strategy JTO (unfortunately only in Finnish), which provides for example knowledge of the breed’s health status.

-If you are looking for a very first dog of your own it might be worth to visit the Finnish Kennel Club website.
+Looking for a very first dog of your own?
+It might be worth to visit the Finnish Kennel Club website.
 A basic course of owning a dog, Koiranomistajan Peruskurssi, is available online.
 Give it a thought.
-Do you really want a dog to be part your family for the next 10-12 years?
+Do you really want a dog to be part your family for the next 10-15 years?
 Do you really have time for a dog?
-We advice you not to support puppy mills and to buy puppies only from reputable breeders!
+I advice you not to support puppy mills and to buy puppies only from reputable breeders!
 Always make sure that the puppy is registered to the FKC, health checked and dewormed.
 If it’s a ridgeback, they need to be checked for dermoid sinus, preferably by an experienced breeder.
 It is important that you are able to see the mum of the puppies too.
 Read more about puppy mills and other suspicious sellers here.